iot-edge-foundation/iot-edge-tradfri/README.md

 State, brightness, and color of lights can be set.
 Mood is not available yet in groups.

+Supported TRadfri colors are:

+* Blue, LightBlue, SaturatedPurple, Lime, LightPurple, Yellow, SaturatedPink, DarkPeach, SaturatedRed, ColdSky, Pink, Peach, WarmAmber, LightPink, CoolDaylight, CandleLight, WarmGlow, WarmWhite, Sunrise, CoolWhite

+*Note*: you can pass any hexadecimal color if you set the desired property 'allowHexColors'.
+There is no check on the color number passed.

 See also the methods below.

 # Interface